 What causes temperature fluctuations?

-Body temperature fluctuates daily, some days more than others.
-However, if your temperatures fluctuate a lot and do not follow the pattern of lower temperatures in the follicular phase and higher temperatures in the luteal phase, this may mean that something about your measuring routine should be adjusted.
+Our body temperature fluctuates daily, some days more than others.
+However, if your temperatures fluctuate a lot and don’t follow the pattern of lower temperatures in the follicular phase and higher temperatures in the luteal phase, the NC° algorithm will struggle with detecting your ovulation.

-How can you see if your temperature is fluctuating?
+How can I see if my temperatures are fluctuating?

-Under the Cycle Insights tab in your app, you can see if your temperature variations for each cycle phase are considered stable or unstable (by scrolling down to Follicular phase and Luteal phase).
-If it shows "unstable", this means that your temperatures are fluctuating.
+Under the Cycle Insights tab in your app, you can see if your temperature variations for each cycle phase are considered stable or unstable (by clicking on Follicular phase and Luteal phase).
+If it shows "unstable," this means that your temperatures are fluctuating.

-In the graph below, you will find an example of what can be considered temperature fluctuations throughout the different phases of a cycle.
+In the graph below, you’ll find an example of what temperature fluctuations throughout the different phases of a cycle can look like.

 Looking at the data for this user, we can see that the temperatures on Cycle Days 4, 9, and 14 (follicular phase) rose above the cover line — this would be considered temperature fluctuations.